How to Stay Organized at Work – 9 Simple Steps

-The best-laid plans can be ruined by poor execution, but the right combination of tools and best project management practices can keep your team organized for the duration of the project.
+The best-laid plans can be ruined by poor execution, but the right combination of tools and project management best practices can keep your team organized for the duration of the project.

 3. Work with deadlines

 Set due dates not only for high-level goals but also for individual action items.
 The deadline holds you and your team accountable for the work you’re doing every day.
 It gives you a clear picture of what is needed when.
-It will also help your team stay focused on the tasks at hand without having to work on them on an ad-hoc basis.
+It will also help your project team stay focused on the tasks at hand without having to work on them on an ad-hoc basis.